wavesplatform/docs.wavesplatform/docs/en/waves-node/waves-node-in-docker.md

 # Deploy Node in Docker

 The easiest way to run Waves node is by means of **Waves Docker container**.
-Waves Docker image is focused on fast and convenient deployment of Waves Node and contains scripts and configs to run the node in Mainnet, Testnet or Stagenet network.
+Waves Docker image is focused on fast and convenient deployment of Waves Node and contains scripts and configs to run the node in Mainnet, Testnet, Stagenet or any other custom network.

 ## Prerequisites